buildbot/buildbot/master/docs/developer/secrets.rst

     class MyService(BuildbotService):
       secrets = ['foo', 'other']

-``secrets`` is a list containing all the secrets key used in the class.
+``secrets`` is a list containing all the secret keys that can be used as class attributes.
-When the service is loaded during the Buildbot reconfigService function, secrets are rendered and the value are updated.
+When the service is loaded during the Buildbot reconfigService function, secrets are rendered and the values are updated.
-Everywhere the variable with the secret name (`foo` or `other` in the example) is used, the variable is replaced by the secret value.
+Everywhere the variable with the secret name (`foo` or `other` in the example) is used, the class attribute value is replaced by the secret value.
+This is similar to the "renderable" annotation, but will only works for BuildbotServices, and will only interpolate secrets.
+Others renderables can still be held in the service as attributes, and rendered dynamically at a later time.

   .. code-block:: python

       class MyService(object):
         secrets = ['foo', 'other']

-        def returnSecretValue(self, secretkey):
-          return getatr(self, secretkey)

       myService = MyService()